 - The staff have created a stimulating, attractive and well-resourced learning environment both indoors and outdoors.
-The ease of access to the resources provides appropriate opportunities for the children to develop their creativity, independence and self-management skills. - The daily routine is well embedded and the timetable provides an appropriate balance between free play and the more adult-led activities.
-The snack routine and all transitions between the activities are developed very effectively and provide very good learning opportunities across the curriculum. - The quality of the interactions between the staff and the children is of a consistently high standard.
-The staff extend further the children's thinking skills and vocabulary through modelling skilfully key language and effective questioning. - The quality of the arrangements for pastoral care is very good.
-The staff treat the children and each other with care and respect and have created an inclusive and supportive environment.
+The learning environment is laid out into distinct areas for learning in line with the High Scope1 methodology, and the ease of access to the resources provides very good opportunities for the children to develop their creativity, independence, self-management and problem-solving skills. - The daily routine is very well embedded and the timetable provides an appropriate balance between free play and the more adult-led activities.
+The snack routine and all transitions between the activities are developed very effectively, often through the use of song, and provide very good learning opportunities across the curriculum. - The quality of the interactions between the staff and the children is of a consistently high standard.
+The staff extend further the children's thinking skills and vocabulary through: modelling skilfully key language; effective questioning; and, encouraging the children to plan for and reflect on their own play.